 Payroll Taxes: For each payroll tax, set up a payroll calculation.
-If your company performs work in different provinces, set up a payroll calculation for every province in which you work.
+If your company performs work in different states, set up a payroll calculation for every state in which you work, regardless of whether the state levies an income tax.
+In addition, set up a payroll calculation for each local payroll tax district, such as city and county.

 At the calendar year-end, verify the tax rates and maximums for each calculation.
-Sage 100 Contractor provides Federal and Province tax updates each year.
+Sage 100 Contractor provides Federal and State tax updates each year.